Dutch PM calls van attack on newspaper attack on free press

 Prime Minister Mark Rutte said that a lot remained unclear about those behind the attack, but "we are alert and police are doing everything they can to catch the perpetrator(s)."

-Chief editor of De Telegraaf newspaper Paul Jansen said early Tuesday that "we will not be intimidated" and said that "it is clear that we don't have friends everywhere."
+There were no immediate indications that extremism was involved.
+The paper is known for its crime reporting, and chief editor Paul Jansen said early Tuesday that "it is clear that we don't have friends everywhere."

+"De Telegraaf is a paper with a very clear view and very good investigative reporters, centering on crime among other things.
+It is no secret that unfortunately there have been more threats towards us and individual reporters," Jansen said.

+"Those who did this want to shock us and we should not let this happen," he added.
+The paper is known for its coverage of organized crime in Amsterdam, including drug trafficking.

 Comments